 Guo et al (2013) Two-photon fluorescence imaging of intracellular hydrogen peroxide with chemoselective fluorescent probes.
 J.Biomed.Opt.
 18 PMID: 24084856

 If you know of a relevant reference for MitoPY1, please let us know.

-Keywords: MitoPY1, MitoPY1 supplier, supplier, fluorescent, probes, reagents, imaging, mitochondria, living, cells, hydrogen, peroxide, H2O2, selective, oxidative, stress, ROS, reactive, oxygen, species, Fluorescent, Probes, 4428, Tocris Bioscience
+Keywords: MitoPY1, MitoPY1 supplier, supplier, fluorescent, probes, reagents, imaging, mitochondria, living, cells, hydrogen, peroxide, H2O2, selective, oxidative, stress, ROS, reactive, oxygen, species, Fluorescent, Cell, Indicators, and, Sensors, 4428, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for MitoPY1 include:

 Andrienko et al (2016) Real-time fluorescence measurements of ROS and [Ca2+} in ischemic/reperfused rat hearts: detectable increases occur only after mitochondrial pore opening and are attenuated by ischaemic preconditioning.
 PLoS One.
 11 e0167300 PMID: 27907091

 Beyer et al (2014) An acute rise in intraluminal pressure shifts the mediator of flow-mediated dilation from nitric oxide to hydrogen peroxide in human arterioles.
 Am J Physiol Heart Circ Physiol 307 H1587 PMID: 25260615